MercifulMary/alx-pre_course/README.md

-My first readme
+My first readme.
-This is tough but i am determined to do hard thing
+This is tough but i am determined to do hard thing.